Parry Gripp: Early life

-Parry P. Gripp was born in Santa Barbara on September 22, 1967.
-His sister Alice and he are co-owners of the Santa Barbara Orchid Estate where he grew up.
+Parry Pillsbury Gripp was born in Santa Barbara on September 22, 1967.
+His sister Alice and he are co-owners of the Santa Barbara Orchid Estate in Goleta where he grew up.
 The estate was founded by Robert J. Chrisman in 1957, and was purchased in 1967 by his father Paul Gripp, who helped establish it.
 Paul Gripp ran the estate until his retirement in 1986.

+Gripp was enrolled in the College of Creative Studies at University of California, Santa Barbara.
 In 1994, the band Nerf Herder formed with Gripp as the lead singer and guitarist.

 Style and works

 Nerf Herder songs

-Gripp's band Nerf Herder is known for their very unique sound, including comedic, juvenile, and pop-culture referencing lyrics coming off of the pop-punk movement while pioneering geek rock.
-Nerf Herder songs use references from various iconic franchises to relate to real-life experiences, like how the song "Ghostbusters III" uses the third installment of the Ghostbusters franchise that was never going to happen as a metaphor for his romantic dreams ever coming true.
+Gripp's band Nerf Herder performs comedic, juvenile, and pop culture-referencing lyrics coming off the pop-punk movement while pioneering geek rock.
+Nerf Herder songs use references from various franchises to relate to real-life experiences, like how the song "Ghostbusters III" uses the third installment of the Ghostbusters franchise that was never going to happen as a metaphor for his romantic dreams ever coming true.
 For instruments, these songs commonly use a typical bass-heavy punk arrangement with integrated synthesizers spread throughout the song.
-Gripp's importance in the nerd music world has led him to collaborate with various nerdcore rappers like MC Lars and MC Frontalot.
+Gripp has collaborated with nerdcore rappers MC Lars and MC Frontalot.

 False jingles and other novelty songs

-As a songwriter, Gripp is known for fake jingles, as in his 2005 solo album For Those About to Shop, We Salute You - a 51-track concept album mimicking various musical styles as product commercials.
+As a songwriter, Gripp creates fake jingles, as in his 2005 solo album For Those About to Shop, We Salute You – a 51-track concept album mimicking various musical styles as product commercials.
 It does not have one single concept; it goes through many various concept suites, such as trucks, beer, and insomnia.
 He also maintained a song-of-the-week website in December 2007 and a YouTube channel on August 12, 2006, in which he creates soundtracks to internet memes, as well as music videos for his own novelty songs.
-In January 2017, "It's Raining Tacos" was featured in an Amazon.com ad which began airing in early May 2017.

 The Wawa and Hallmark connections

-Along with his phony jingles, Gripp also has created some true advertising music, such as a series of Beatles-inspired tunes promoting the Wawa Food Markets' summertime Hoagiefests and songs for the Hallmark Cards e-characters Hoops & Yoyo.
+Along with his false jingles, Gripp also has created some true advertising music, such as a series of Beatles-inspired tunes promoting the Wawa Food Markets' summertime Hoagiefests and songs for the Hallmark Cards e-characters Hoops & Yoyo.

 Television theme songs

-Gripp also performs The Super Hero Squad Show, Ben 10: Omniverse, The 7D, and StoryBots Super Songs theme songs.
+Gripp performs The Super Hero Squad Show, Ben 10: Omniverse, The 7D, and StoryBots Super Songs theme songs.

-Gripp also joined forces with MC Lars to perform some of the vocals, including the chorus to "Guitar Hero Hero (Beating Guitar Hero Doesn't Make You Slash)", a song commenting on the notion that video games like Guitar Hero take kids away from playing in bands and actually learning their instruments.
+He joined forces with MC Lars to perform some of the vocals, including the chorus to "Guitar Hero Hero (Beating Guitar Hero Doesn't Make You Slash)", a song commenting on the notion that video games like Guitar Hero take kids away from playing in bands and actually learning their instruments.

 On July 9, 2009, Gripp debuted a new song called "The Girl at the Video Game Store" for the 1000th episode of the G4 TV program Attack of the Show!
 The video features the show's hosts Olivia Munn as the title character and Kevin Pereira on drums.